Did you notice how long that disclaimer was up there?

 I brought it up.

-I asked him about it.
+I raised it.

-So Clinton says this, and Bush responds, and the press says it's an attack.
+So Clinton says this and Bush responds and the press says it's an attack.

 It is not an attack.